 Also in 2001 a material that had been sitting on laboratory shelves for decades was found to be an extraordinary new superconductor.
 Japanese researchers measured the transition temperature of magnesium diboride at 39 Kelvin - far above the highest Tc of any of the elemental or binary alloy superconductors.
 While 39 K is still well below the Tc's of the "warm" ceramic superconductors, subsequent refinements in the way MgB2 is fabricated have paved the way for its use in industrial applications.
 Laboratory testing has found MgB2 will outperform NbTi and Nb3Sn wires in high magnetic field applications like MRI.

 Though a theory to explain high-temperature superconductivity still eludes modern science, clues occasionally appear that contribute to our understanding of the exotic nature of this phenomenon.
 In 2005, for example, Superconductors.ORG discovered that increasing the weight ratios of alternating planes within the layered perovskites can often increase Tc significantly.
-This has led to the discovery of more than 60 new high-temperature superconductors, including a candidate for a new world record.
+Further increases in transition temperatures were then noticed when high dielectric constant alloys were used.
+This has led to the discovery of more than 140 new high-temperature superconductors, including a candidate for a new world record.